pratikunterwegs/gooseFamsizeGermany/geese003.md

 ---
-title: Whitefront Wintering Grounds and their Influence on Flocks
+title: Some Observations from the Wintering Grounds
+bibliography: goose-cite.bib
+link-citations: true
 ---
-# Previous background
-The White-fronted goose (Anser albifrons) is a circumpolar migrant with a number of subspecies proposed (Ely et al., 2005).
-The population that migratesto western continental Europe originates from around the Barents Sea, and has been studied since at least the ’60s (Boyd, 1965).
-Breeding success is apparently high, with (Boyd, 1965) reporting that around a third of Barents Sea birds over-wintering in England were first-winter geese.
-These historical data are backed up in a comprehensive report by Kondratyev and Zaynagutdinova (2008) in which the breeding biology of the species is reported from Kolguyev, an offshore Russian island.
-This study simultaneously casts Kolguyev as the spring arrival point of >30% of the total Western European wintering population - around 500,000 birds - and thus an important breeding and stop-over site.
-The following is known of the species: that geese live and migrate in family groups, and that parent-offspring relationships are strong and may continue beyond the first migration in the form of alloparenting (Warren et al., 1993; Miller and Dzubin, 1965); that winter site fidelity is high at least for the Greenland population Wilson et al. (1991); and that geese use favourable environmental conditions to migrate, following the band of emerging spring vegetation (Fox et al., 2003; van Wijk et al., 2012).
-Family structure appears to be preferred in larger geese such as the White-fronted goose (Jónsson and Afton, 2008).
-However, in some species, this structure is subsumed by foraging or collective defence requirements, and is not always strongly expressed, especially on wintering grounds (Johnson and Raveling, 1988).

-# Thoughts on the wintering grounds
+# Landscape in the wintering grounds

 ## Land
-In the lower Rhine valley in the south and in Friesland in the north of both Germany and the Netherlands, the landscape is flat, open and human dominated.
+In the lower Rhine valley in the south, and in Frisia in the north of both Germany and the Netherlands, the landscape is flat, open and human dominated.
 There are no truly natural features, nor are there any relief features apart from the dykes, which follow rivercourses or line the coasts.

 ### Fields
 The open spaces almost exclusively consist of agricultural fields.
 These can be divided into three main types by their winter conditions: grassy fields with some livestock, grassy fields with no livestock, and cereal stubble fields which have been recently harvested.
 For convenience, and since livestock presence is changeable, these are better divided into green and brown fields, since these are the predominant colours.
 From the perspective of remote sensing too this classification makes sense since the difference between the two can be picked up via a vegetation index.

-Finer classification of fields based on ownership, or on the exact crop grown is possible but not easy, since queries would have to be made of government records if these are maintained.
+Finer classification of fields based on ownership, or on the exact crop grown might be possible but of doubtful value.
 Such a classification could be linked to the nutritional quality of the field for geese.
 For example, ownership could be linked to participation in conservation contracting schemes (in Germany at least, such policies must exist in the Netherlands), while crop cover information could be used to classify fields in terms of suitable foraging grounds.
-Further, when classifying fields, ownership records might show whether anti-bird measures such as flourescent tape are being deployed.
+Further, when classifying fields, ownership records might show whether anti-bird measures such as fluorescent tape are being deployed.

 ### Turbines
 Turbines are spread across the landscape.
 In Germany, and likely also in the Netherlands, restrictions exist on the minimum distance between turbines and settlements (towns, airports etc.).
-This is state specific in Germany (Friesland and the Rhine valley are in different states), and buffers around settlements - relating to turbine height and noise, among others - are used to define areas in which turbines are permitted to be built.
+This is state specific in Germany (Frisia and the Rhine valley are in different states), and buffers around settlements - relating to turbine height and noise, among others - are used to define areas in which turbines are permitted to be built.
 This could be a useful system for classifying a study site without necessarily knowing where turbines are actually located.
 While digital maps of turbine locations must exist, these might not be accessible, and turbines are unlikely to be picked up by satellite imagery.
 Given building restrictions, turbines are usually located in the midst of agricultural fields.
 Since such fields are also important foraging sites, the presence of turbines could be a contributing factor in where geese forage.

 #### Turbines and geese: Relation and questions